- What is the service about?

 What is the service about?

-Our careers service provides personal career guidance for those with a career path dilemma who have self-referred to the service.
+This service is for those those with a career path dilemma who self-refer.
+Our first short film introduces the service.

-What the service is not able to advise on
+The service is not able to advise on:

-- Supporting doctors with performance issues - you may refer to RCPCH Invited Reviews service, National Clinical Assessment Service (NCAS) or General Medical Council (GMC) assessment
+- supporting doctors with performance issues - you may refer to RCPCH Invited Reviews service, NHS Practitioner Performance Advice or General Medical Council (GMC) assessment.

 Who is it for, and how can it help?